CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/index.rst

 CTR-Electronics actuators, such as the TalonFX, support various kinds of hardware and software limits.

-Documentation on retrieving and configuring limits can be found :ref:`here <docs/api-reference/api-usage/actuator-limits:actuator limits>`.
+Documentation on retrieving and configuring limits can be found :doc:`here </docs/api-reference/api-usage/actuator-limits>`.

 Limit Switches
 ^^^^^^^^^^^^^^